droglenc/NCNRS349/resources/Syllabus-Current.md

 I will grade 50-100% of each module assignment "for content" (i.e., whether the work is done correctly or not).
 Questions that I do not grade "for content" will be graded "for completeness" (i.e., whether the work was done completely or not).
 You will receive a short e-mail from me when your graded assignment is available on GradeScope.
 You are expected to review your grade and comments ([how-to video here](https://youtu.be/TOHCkI12mh0){:target="_blank"}) to better learn the material and to improve on future assignments.
 Detailed answer keys will be made available on the module webpage.

 ### Exams
 *Philosophy*: Exams will be used to assess your understanding of module concepts.
 A detailed study guide will be given to you approximately one week before the exam and the class period before the exam will serve as a "prep day" where you can review material with me and other students in the class.
 Exam dates are shown on the [Modules page](../modules/).
-Make-up exams will only be given in very rare circumstances.
+Make-up exams will be given only in rare circumstances (*please communicate openly and early with me if a situation arises where you may need a make-up exam*).

 &nbsp;